dfmoralesb/MPE_tutorials/tutorials/ML.md

 <p align="center"><img src="images/figtree_1.png" alt="FigTree" width="900"></p>

 * To correct the rooting of the phylogeny, we can specify an outgroup.
-In case we are going to use the samples of Rutaceae.
+In this case, we are going to use the samples of Rutaceae.
 Click on the branch leading to "RUTA_Citrus_hystrix, RUTA_Ruta_graveolens, and RUTA_Melicope_ternata", as shown in the next screenshot.

 <p align="center"><img src="images/figtree_2.png" alt="FigTree" width="900"></p>

-* Then, with that branch being selected, click on the "Reroot" icon with the yellow arrow in the menu bar.
+* Then, with that branch selected, click on the "Reroot" icon with the yellow arrow in the menu bar.
 The phylogeny should then look as shown in the next screenshot.

 <p align="center"><img src="images/figtree_3.png" alt="FigTree" width="900"></p>